ajayambule2003/CODSOFT/README.md

 Exit: The user can choose to exit the program.
 Continue or Exit: After each transaction, the user is asked if they want to continue or exit.
 If they choose to continue, the main menu is displayed again.
 Close Scanner: The scanner is closed when the user chooses to exit

+3. **This Java program is a quiz application that asks multiple-choice questions to the user.**
+ Here's a brief summary of its functionality:

+Question Class: Represents a quiz question, including the question text, answer options, and the correct answer.

+Quiz Class:

+Fields: Holds an array of Question objects, the user's score, the current question index, a flag for whether an answer was submitted, the user's answer, and a Timer. start() Method: Initiates the quiz, iterates through each question, displays it, starts a timer, gets the user's answer, updates the score, and stops the timer.
+The user has 10 seconds to answer each question. displayQuestion() Method: Prints the current question and its options. startTimer() Method: Starts a 10-second timer for the current question.
+If time runs out before an answer is submitted, it moves to the next question. stopTimer() Method: Stops the timer. displayResult() Method: Displays the quiz results, including the score and summary of answers.
+Main Method: Creates an array of Question objects, initializes a Quiz object with these questions, and starts the quiz.